 - September 2012, California: $5,000,000 Verdict: A 24-year-old male presented to Kaiser Permanente Hospital with complaints of severe abdominal pain.
 He was admitted for a perceived appendicitis and had his appendix removed.
 Shortly after being discharged he noticed redness and swelling around the IV site.
 He returned the following week with continued abdominal pain and increased redness in his arm.
 The physician prescribed him pain medication and antibiotics for a possible infection.
 He also obtained blood cultures and set up an appointment with Kaiser’s infectious disease department for the next day.
 Two days after his visit to the hospital, his blood cultures revealed that he had MRSA; however, he did not show for his follow-up appointment and as such, was not notified of the lab results.
 During the next month, he developed an abscess growth on his spine and returned shortly after that with overwhelming pain.
 He was diagnosed with osteomyelitis in his spine and required emergency decompression surgery.
 Unfortunately, his condition became inoperable rendering him a wheelchair-bound paraplegic, with minimal sensation in his lower extremities.
 The man sued Kaiser Permanente for failing to timely contact him about the infection.
-Plaintiff claimed that during his initial visit he had recently updated his DMV records to show his residency at his mother’s home; however, Kaiser shredded the copy immediately after his discharge.
-Plaintiff argued that had Kaiser referred to his paper chart, they would have noted his mother and her cell number listed on his contact information and had he been contacted sooner, he would have sought necessary treatment to prevent the unfortunate circumstances.
-Defendants argued that driver’s licenses copies are not saved if there is no need to do so and claimed the liability was on the Plaintiff for not going to his infectious disease appointment.
-A Fresno County jury found the Plaintiff 70% at fault and Kaiser 30% at fault with a rendered verdict at $5,000,000 – which was reduced to $1.5 million.
+Plaintiff claimed that during his initial visit he had recently updated his DMV records to show his residency at his mother’s home.
+Kaiser shredded the copy immediately after his discharge.
+Plaintiff argued that had Kaiser referred to his paper chart, they would have noted his mother and her cell number listed on his contact information.
+The argument is had he been contacted sooner, he would have sought necessary treatment to prevent the unfortunate circumstances.
+Defendants argued that driver’s license copies are not saved unless necessary (which is not a bad argument).
+Kaiser blamed the plaintiff for not going to his infectious disease appointment.
+A Fresno County jury found Plaintiff 70% at fault and Kaiser 30% at fault with a rendered verdict at $5,000,000 – which was reduced to $1.5 million.